gdermog/simfire/README.md

   The outlined approach allows for easy expansion of the simulation with additional possible moving objects and stationary bodies - these can be added to the scene using the EnTT library resources and nothing else needs to be changed in the code, the simulation will run in the same way.

+  ## Genetic algorithm - basic idea

+  Genetic algorithms are search heuristics that use concepts of biological evolution, such as natural selection and genetics, to find optimal or near-optimal solutions to complex problems.
+They begin with a population of random candidate solutions (chromosomes), which are then iteratively improved through a process of fitness evaluation, selection of the fittest, and genetic operations like crossover (combining traits from two parents) and mutation (random changes), ultimately evolving towards better solutions.

+  How Genetic Algorithms Work:

+  - **Initialization**: The process starts with a population of candidate solutions, often represented as strings of numbers or bits (chromosomes), generated randomly.
+  - **Fitness Evaluation**: A fitness function evaluates each solution in the population, assigning it a score that indicates how well it solves the problem.
+  - **Selection**: Solutions with higher fitness values are selected for reproduction, mimicking "survival of the fittest".
+  - **Crossover (Recombination)**: Two selected "parent" solutions are combined to create new "offspring" solutions, exchanging genetic material in a way analogous to biological reproduction.
+  - **Mutation**: Random changes are introduced into the offspring's genetic code to maintain diversity and explore new parts of the search space, preventing the algorithm from getting stuck in local optima.
+  - **New Generation**: The offspring, along with some of the parents, form the next generation of solutions.
+  - **Iteration**: Pevious steps are repeated for a specified number of generations or until a termination criterion is met (e.g., a satisfactory solution is found).

+## Genetic algorithm in SimFire